 How Do They Glow?

 1,001 Ways to Glow!
 Fireflies shine in various ways and differ in:

 - the intervals between lighting up

 - at what time at night they glow

-Probably you have already imagined catching a fireflies with your hand and carrying it around as a warming light.
+Maybe you've already imagined catching a firefly with your hand and carrying it around as a warming light.
 Just like a miniature light bulb.
 Haven’t you?
-You would be surprised, because the light produced by the little bugs is rather cold.
-It does not contain any infrared or ultra-violet light.
+You'd be surprised, because their light is rather cold.
+It doesn't contain any infrared or ultra-violet light.